AIadrianjuarez/AIadrianjuarez/README.md

 - When I'm not around
 - So fuckin' special
 - I wish I was special
-- But I'm a programmer
+- But I'm a dummy programmer
 - I'm a weirdo
 - What the hell am I doin' here?
 - I don't belong here